 Whether you’re a fan of year-round sunshine, or prefer a cooler climate, Portugal has it all.
 Living in Madeira is a great way to opt out of winter permanently, while Porto offers a similar climate to San Francisco.

 The Algarve region is loaded with golden sand beaches and boasts a lively international community, while cosmopolitan Lisbon has everything that a world capital should offer.

-Central Portugal has countless historical towns, such as the old university city of Coimbra, Óbidos with its medieval castle, and Nazaré with its famed waves.
+Central Portugal has countless historical towns, such as the old university city of Coimbra, also Óbidos with its medieval castle, and Nazaré with its famous waves.